 On the other hand, CBD Isolate is just pure CBD in an oil carrier.
 The rest of the plant’s chemical compounds have been removed, leaving users with CBD alone.
-For nervous users or those who are looking to calculate a very specific dose of CBD, this is a great option.
+This is a great option for nervous or first time consumers.
+Its also great for those looking to calculate a very specific dose of CBD.
 The single variable ensures that any effects from the treatment are due directly to CBD.

 Measuring the Dose

 Maybe the most important part of choosing a CBD oil is knowing how much to take.
-Unfortunately, not all manufacturers make the dose size clear and easily understandable, so it’s best to do your research before using any kind of CBD product.
+Unfortunately, not all manufacturers make the dose size clear and easily understandable.
+This means it’s best to do your research before using any kind of CBD product.

 The recommended beginner dose of CBD starts at 2-3 milligrams per day.
 It can increase from there.
 The maximum dose depends on your body mass and medical condition.

 Each type of CBD oil has its pros and cons.
-There is enormous medicinal benefit from accessing the entourage effect of full spectrum cannabis and there is dosage control benefit from using CBD alone.
+There is enormous medicinal benefit from accessing the entourage effect of full spectrum cannabis.
+Still, there is even dosage control benefit from using CBD alone.
 The latter may also allow you keep your job after those random drug screenings.